 Our Metalcraft, Jewelry, and Lapidary Shop is dedicated to working with non-ferrous metals to craft jewelry, art, and other relatively small items.
 Metals that can be used in this shop are brass, bronze, copper, silver, and gold.
 (Steel, titanium, paladium, aluminum, platinum, and other metals are currently not supported in this shop.)

 Here is a short list of both decorative and functional skills you can learn and practice at our shop:

 Please come, learn, and create something cool at the Metalcraft and Jewelry Open Studio.
 The Open Studio is held the first and second Saturdays of the month from 1 – 3 PM.
 The Open Studio is perfect for exploring the shop, getting acquainted with others with similar interests, and asking questions.
 Do you have a craft or piece of jewelry you’d like to make using metal, but not sure how to begin?
 Someone with experience will be around to help you get familiar with the tools available and how to use them.
-This is very informal, just RSVP on the MeetUp page and come!
-Open studio dates are scheduled on the MeetUp calendar, as are more formal technique instruction and tool certification classes.
+The Open Studio is very informal but please use the Meetup calendar to verify the next Open Studio date and sign-up to let the shop captain(s) know you are coming.